ipikuka/rehype-highlight-code-lines/README.md

 // line numbering will occur as per directive "showLineNumber" and code-line containers will be <span> inline element use(rehypeHighlightLines);

-// all code blocks will be numbered and code-line containers will be <div> block element use(rehypeHighlightLines, {
+// all code blocks will be numbered by default and code-line containers will be <span> inline element use(rehypeHighlightLines, {
   showLineNumbers: true,
-  lineContainerTagName: "div",
 });
 ```